Tohoku UniversityCenter for Northeast AsianStudiesCenter for Northeast AsianStudies Tohoku University language

 1) Social structure in early modern Mongolia, focusing particularly on the nature of Qing rule as well as on the relationship between the union-banner (mengqi) system introduced by the Qing versus the preexisting Mongolian otog-bag system centered on the vertical ties between taiji (royalty) and their inferiors;

-2) social change in Mongolia immediately before the modern period, as revealed through nineteenth-century historical documents known collectively as jiaxunshu (gmoral prescriptsh) or bugaowen (gedictsh);
+2) social change in Mongolia immediately before the modern period, as revealed through nineteenth-century historical documents known collectively as jiaxunshu (“moral prescripts”) or bugaowen (“edicts”);

 3) Social effects of environmental change, particularly as revealed by Mongolian social responses to drought and heavy snows.